 At the University of Sydney, fairness and inclusion go hand in hand with merit and excellence.

-In episode 15 of Think Difference, we spoke to Professor Renae Ryan, Academic Director of SAGE and Annie Fenwicke, SAGE Program Manager.
+In episode 15 of Think Difference, we speak to Professor Renae Ryan, Academic Director of SAGE and Annie Fenwicke, SAGE Program Manager.

 They spoke about how the University of Sydney has embedded accountability for gender equity and diversity across the university structure, the University’s SAGE action plan, and how they have worked to actively preserve gender equity during COVID-19.